RBAC Configuration

 Use mezctl to create, update, and manage roles.

-mezctl roles create ssh-production.yaml
+mezctl roles create --from-file=ssh-production.json

 # List all roles